-Re-location and undertaking work to new homes in the Island
+Relocating and Undertaking Work to Homes in the Island

-Whilst Jersey continues to attract retiring high net worth individuals to the Island, it’s clear to us that the demographic is shifting towards younger entrepreneurs with families.
+Whilst Jersey continues to attract retiring high net-worth individuals to the Island, it’s clear to us that the demographic is shifting towards younger entrepreneurs with families.
 The type of property being purchased by those coming to live here has also changed as have their needs.
-Developing and changing properties and its gardens to meet an individual’s needs can be costly and time consuming.
-Knowledge of what works can be carried out to a property or a garden without the need to obtain Planning or building control permissions is helpful and can save time.
+Developing and undertaking work to homes and gardens to meet an individual’s needs can be costly and time-consuming.
+Therefore, knowledge of what works can be carried out on a property or a garden without the need to obtain Planning or Building control permissions is helpful and can save time.

 For example, the Planning and Building (General Development) (Jersey) Order 2011 (the GDO) allows “the erection, construction or placing” of “a structure required for a purpose (other than human habitation)” within the curtilage of a dwelling-house without the need for planning permission, under the “permitted development” exception.
 This might be a summer shed, pool house or other similar structure.
 The GDO sets out the requirements for the construction to be exempt which includes where it is positioned and its proximity to a neighbouring property.
 The GDO also contains other exemptions from the need to apply for Planning consent and so it is worth checking this out before deciding what works to carry out.